French Chad: Local politics

-Nonetheless, by 1953 politics were becoming less European dominated, and the PPT was emerging as the major rival of the UDT.
-The leader of the PPT was Gabriel Lisette, a black colonial administrator born in Panama and posted to Chad in 1946.
-Elected as a deputy to the French National Assembly, Lisette was later chosen as secretary general of the African Democratic Rally (Rassemblement Démocratique Africain or RDA), an interterritorial, Marxist-oriented party considered quite radical at the time.
+By 1953, the PPT was emerging as the major rival of the UDT.
+Gabriel Lisette, its leader, was a black colonial administrator born in Panama and posted to Chad in 1946.
+Elected as a deputy to the French National Assembly, Lisette was later chosen as secretary general of the inter-territorial African Democratic Rally, a big tent anticolonial party.
 The PPT originated as a territorial branch of the RDA and rapidly became the political vehicle of the country's non-Muslim intellectuals.
 Traditional rulers perceived the PPT to be antithetical to their interests and recognized that the local territorial assembly could adversely affect their revenue and power.
 These factors persuaded traditional rulers to become more active in the UDT, which, because of internal divisions, had changed its name in the late 1950s to the Chadian Social Action (Action Sociale Tchadienne or AST).

+While the PPT was a relatively moderate party and its founder Gabriel Lisette was close to Félix Houphouët-Boigny, it was much more radical than the UDT.
+It had grown into an important opponent of the colonial administration, helping to organize trade union opposition in the Cotonfran factories.

 Although party names changed frequently and dramatic factional schisms occurred throughout the 1950s, electoral competition was essentially between three political blocs: the UDT [AST], the PPT, and the allies of Ahmed Koulamallah from Chari-Baguirmi and Kanem prefectures.
 A clever politician and charismatic leader of the Tijaniyya Islamic brotherhood in Chad, Koulamallah campaigned in different times and places as a member of the Baguirmi nobility (he was an estranged son of the sultan), a radical socialist leader, or a militant Muslim fundamentalist.
 As a result, politics in the 1950s was a struggle between the south, which mostly supported the PPT, and the Muslim sahelian belt, which favored the UDT [AST].
 Koulamallah played a generally disruptive role in the middle.